Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 How does one prove that unreimbursed medical expenses will recur every month?

 VA has specific rules for proving future recurring medical expenses.
 Information in our book outlines the type of paperwork that must be submitted for each type of long term care service.
 Neither the claims form nor information from the regional office provides any guidance on the rules for proving future recurring medical expenses for home care or assisted living.
 One simply has to know how to do it.
-Our book provides sufficient information on how to provide evidence for unreimbursed, annualized medical expenses.

 What if the veteran or spouse is currently receiving Medicaid?